Sami-Aml/flexistrive-website/content/pages/data-deletion.md

 seo:
   type: Seo
   metaTitle: 'Space Runner : Data Deletion & Disclosure Requests'
-  metaDescription: ' Data Deletion & Disclosure Requests information for games made by FlexStrive Studio'
+  metaDescription: ' Data Deletion & Disclosure Requests information for games made by FlexStrive Studio.
+We value your privacy and are committed to ensuring that your personal information is handled securely and in compliance with all relevant regulations.
+Below are the steps and resources to request data deletion and manage your account for our game, Space Runner.'
   addTitleSuffix: true
   metaTags: []
 ---